The Citadel and University of Charleston, SC Graduate School Joint Degree Programs

 Transcripts must be ordered through your home institution.

-No. The Citadel and College of Charleston have different academic calendars.
+No. The Citadel and University of Charleston, SC have different academic calendars.
 Students should reference each institution's schedule for semester start dates, school holidays, etc.

 Please visit The Citadel Graduate Colleges FAQ page.